 For Peter, 56, this was a very difficult time.
 His business selling antique magazines and newspapers required constant reading to identify condition and content of the material for his clients.
 He had already been dealing with loss of vision in his left eye when he learned of the midsize tumor in his right eye—leaving only 25% of his vision intact.

 Four weeks later the test results were in.
 Peter’s tumor was Class 1B, which meant his cancer had about a 21% chance of spreading.
 Knowing his Class helped Peter and his hematology oncologist plan an appropriate monitoring schedule to detect any metastasis as early as possible with the hope that prompt treatment could possibly extend survival.
 As well, prognostic test results would be necessary for eligibility in any future clinical trials.

 Today, Peter is a tireless advocate for patients with uveal melanoma to also become knowledgeable about their disease and get tested.
 He’s active in online chat rooms, forums, and social networking sites educating people about their options.
 Peter says he doesn’t want anyone to be “too late and live with the stress of uncertainty the rest of their life.”

-Now that he is better able to predict his survival and especially because he needed to deal with his vision loss, Peter decided to liquidate his current business in New Hampshire and return to his native Netherlands to be with his supportive family and friends.
-There, he will have better access to advanced public transportation and special tools and assistance for blind and low vision people.
-He has just finished up a course in molecular biology—again to arm himself further in his battle against cancer.
+Now that he is better able to predict his survival and especially because he needed to deal with his vision loss, Peter decided to liquidate his current business in New Hampshire and returned to his native Netherlands to be with his supportive family and friends–though he since relocated to Spain.
+Peter also finished up a course in molecular biology—again to arm himself further in his battle against cancer.